bing-qi-ling/pyOscolaReferencing/README.md

 When I say bugs, I mean that I am mega dumb and haven't coded it properly.

 As always, no warranties expressed or implied, use it at your own risk.
 Perhaps just use it for fun, don't use it for any work in any format cause it might be wrong.
+Read the licence.

 Have a look at ZoteroBib, it's free but probably closed source.
 It's meant to be good, but I haven't tried it.

+At the minute, this only does cases, and it doesn't do them too well.
+I intend on covering all aspects of OSCOLA referencing in this.

+It's a bit weird how difficult doing the cases bit was.